kimjyhello/fsnd-capstone/README.md

 This is the API for Casting Agency, where you can view the list of actors and movies and add, update and delete entries.

 #
+# Introduction
+#

+### Motivations

+This is the final project for Udacity Full Stack Nanodegree Program.
+This project combines all of the skills learned in the course including SQL and Data Modeling, API Development and Documentation, Identity and Access Management and Server Deployment.

+#
 # Running the App Locally
 #
 ### Installing Dependencies